beacoder/gptel-agent-loop/README.md

 # Project Initialization

-`gptel-agent-harness-initialize` creates or updates `AGENTS.md` for a project.
+`gptel-agent-harness-commands-initialize` creates or updates `AGENTS.md` for a project.

 It launches a dedicated gptel buffer with agent tools enabled and uses the initialize prompt from `prompts/initialize.txt` to guide the LLM in analyzing the repository and generating AGENTS.md.

 ```
-M-x gptel-agent-harness-initialize
+M-x gptel-agent-harness-commands-initialize
 ```

 When called interactively, it detects the current project root and prompts for